 Using personal protective equipment (PPE) is another important control to protect workers.

 For example, while working with toxic chemicals may be necessary in certain workplaces such as laboratories, the use of PPE such as protective eyewear and gloves will help to reduce the exposure risk.
-Similarly, first responders enter hazardous sites as a regular part of their job, but they diligently use various types of PPE to protect themselves.

 Monitoring control measures